Cockapoo Breed Summary

-The ever-loveable Cockapoo has been described as a ‘designer breed’ and was actually one of the first commonly-bred hybrid dogs!
-These bright-eyed beauties were first developed in the US of A during the 1950’s and were discovered to combine the best characteristics of their two parent breeds; the Cocker Spaniel and the Poodle.
+The ever-lovable Cockapoo has been described as a ‘designer breed’ and was actually one of the first commonly-bred hybrid dogs!
+These bright-eyed beauties were first developed in the US during the 1950s and were discovered to combine the best characteristics of their two parent breeds; the Cocker Spaniel and the Poodle.
 They are known for being highly affectionate (queue the cuddles!) and excellent companions.
 These dogs are also highly intelligent and have lots of energy, so you will more often than not, see them competing in the agility and flyball categories of competitions.

 |Height (at the withers)||Males and Females - Teacup Toy Under 25cm / Miniature 28cm - 35.5cm / Standard or Maxi 38cm - 45cm|

 |Weight||Males and Females - Teacup Toy Under 2.5kg - 5.5kg / Miniature 6kg - 8kg / Standard or Maxi 8.5kg - 10.5kg|

 |Colour||Varies widely, but include Red; Blond; Chocolate; Black; Black and White; Tan; Brown; Sable; Cream; White; Silver; Brindle; Roan; Merle of Any Colour; Beige, Brown and Grey.|